TroyKDuncan/FibonacciApp_Renu/README.md

 ## Run the Application

-- Run these commands in a terminal to run the unit tests and backend locally (you may need to use "python3" instead of "python" depending on your device)
+- Run these commands in a terminal to execute the unit tests and run the backend locally (you may need to use "python3" instead of "python" depending on your device)

 ```sh
 cd backend